siegeon/magic.lambda.scheduler/README.md

 wait.tasks.execute:foo-bar-task-1
 ```

-**Notice** - This slot does not synchronize access to your tasks, such as when executing a scheduled task
+**Notice** - This slot does _not_ synchronize access to your tasks, such as when executing a scheduled task
-does.
-This allows you to have multiple tasks executed simultaneously, contrary to a scheduled task which
+at its scheduled date does.
+This allows you to have multiple tasks executed simultaneously, contrary to a
-will never be executed simultaneously as another scheduled task is executing.
+scheduled task which will never be executed simultaneously as another scheduled task is executing.

 ## Workflows and the Magic Task Scheduler